Instagram Bombshell Sophie Mudd Exposes Booty In Sheer Mini Dress That Leaves Little To The Imagination

 According to the caption, the post was meant to promote the model’s 2020 calendar.

-“2020 calendar is now live,” she wrote in the Instagram caption.
+“2020 calendar is now live,” she wrote in the caption.
 “This year’s theme is a little more personal & little inside to my life out of the social cloud..very limited run.”

 The calendar sells at three price points on her website.
 You can buy a regular copy for $25 or shell out $30 for a signed one.
-Then there’s the deluxe version which sells for $60 which includes a signed Polaroid.
+Then there’s the deluxe version, which sells for $60 and includes a signed Polaroid.
 According to the product description, the calendars contain 14 photos that have never been released before.
 The product is currently available for pre-order as copies will begin shipping on December 16.

 In the comments, Sophie’s fans seemed very excited about the calendar.